Reasoning about identifier spaces: How to make Chord correct: Introduction

 Some motivations and possible benefits of this work are presented below.
 They are categorized according to the audience or constituency that would benefit.

-{\it For those who implement Chord or rely on a Chord implementation:} It seems obvious that they should have a precise and correct specification to follow.
-They should also know the invariant for Chord, as dynamic checking of the invariant is a design principle for enhancing DHT security \cite{sitmorris}.
+{\it For those who implement Chord or rely on a Chord implementation:} It seems obvious that implementers should have a precise and correct specification to follow.
+They should understand the operating assumptions so as not to undermine them.
+They should also know the invariant for Chord, as dynamic checking of the invariant is a design principle for enhancing security in distributed systems \cite{sitmorris}.

 Critics of this work have claimed that all the flaws in original Chord are either obvious and fixed by all implementers, or extremely unlikely to cause trouble during Chord execution.
 It is a fact that some implementations retain original flaws, citing \cite{overlog} not because it is a bad implementation, but simply because the code is published and readable.
 Concerning whether the flaws cause real trouble or not, Chord implementations are certainly reported to have been unreliable.
 It is in the nature of distributed systems that failures are difficult to diagnose, and no one knows (or at least tells) what is really going on.
-Any means to increasing the reliability of distributed systems, especially without sacrificing efficiency, is an unmixed blessing.
+Any means for increasing the reliability of distributed systems, especially without sacrificing efficiency, is an unmixed blessing.

 {\it For those interested in building more robust or more functional peer-to-peer systems based on Chord:} Due to its simplicity and efficiency, it is an attractive idea to extend original Chord with stronger guarantees and additional properties.
 Work has already been done on protection against malicious peers \cite{awerbuch-robust,chord-byz,sechord}, key consistency and data consistency \cite{scatter}, range queries \cite{rangequeries}, and atomic access to replicated data \cite{atomicchord,etna}.